AsnaAli/AsnaAli/README.md

-## Learning RepoProficient with various development, testing and deployment tools, configuration management tools, and in developing CI/ CD pipelines.
-Experienced in
-Cloud deployment features, Bash, Linux and WordPress.
+## Proficient with various development, testing and deployment tools, configuration management tools, and in developing CI/ CD pipelines.
+Experienced in Cloud deployment features, Bash, Linux and WordPress.

 <!---